 If your blog is very niche – part of a fan-base, for example – then using a platform like Tumblr is a great way of reaching the people who share the same interests.
 You can build up a following, then move onto a more advanced platform as your blog grows!

-What’s the best platform to use for a portfolio or photography blog?
+What’s the best blogging platform to use for a portfolio or photography blog?

-Squarespace has the best quality template designs out of all the website builder on the market.
-If you have high quality images, this builder will really show them off!
+Squarespace has the best quality template designs out of all the blog website builders on the market.
+If you have high quality images, Squarespace will really show them off!
 It also has great in-built features, such as allowing multiple contributors and syncing with social media – so your blog won’t just look good, it’ll support long-term growth too.

-Which platform should I use instead of WordPress.org?
+Which blog platform should I use instead of WordPress.org?